vesoft-inc/nebulagraph-veditor/README.md

-# Nebula-veditor
+# NebulaGraph veditor
-Nebula VEditor is a highly customizable flow chart library,That you can use to create flow charts, sequence diagrams,workflow, and more.
+NebulaGraph VEditor is a highly customizable flow chart library,That you can use to create flow charts, sequence diagrams,workflow, and more.

 ![](./snapshot2.png)
 ![](./snapshot1.png)